Upsolver/Documentation_Old/Introduction/when-to-use.md

 Upsolver's end to end latency can be milliseconds for real-time use cases, while supporting any size stream of data.

-Upsolver also offers [Indexed Views](/indexed-views.md) for storing aggregations.
+Upsolver also offers [Materialized Views](/MaterializedViews/README.md) for storing aggregations.
 These views replace both ETL code and serving DBs like Cassandra, MongoDB, Redis, DynamoDB or DocumentDB.
 They can be queried millions of time per second at milliseconds latency.

 ![](/assets/Real-time Analytics.png)